-The Conservation of Arctic Flora and Fauna (CAFF) programme under Arctic Council has initiated the Circumpolar Biodiversity Monitoring Programme and is preparing State of the Arctic Terrestrial Biodiversity Reports for 2017-18.
-The Arctic falcons are key top predators included in the terrestrial monitoring plan8 and data from the circumpolar Arctic are being compiled for a first overview of long term trends in the different sub-populations.
-The revised data from South Greenland are to be included in the overview.
+The Conservation of Arctic Flora and Fauna (CAFF) programme under Arctic Council has initiated the Circumpolar Biodiversity Monitoring Programme (CBMP) and is preparing State of the Arctic Terrestrial Biodiversity Reports for 2018-19.
+The Arctic falcons are key top predators included in the terrestrial monitoring plan9 and we have helped establish an Arctic Falcons Specialist Group (AFSG) to facilitate cross-comparison of monitoring data from the circumpolar Arctic and try to harmonise basic sample protocols for future population monitoring.
+Currently, the first overview of long-term trends in the different sub-populations is being complied and analysed, including our data from South Greenland.